YAH’S True SHABBAT (a.k.a SHABBOS)

 (from 15/02/2020 until further notice, we’ll meet as follows: 4 weeks on, 4 weeks off)

 During the 4 weeks off, we may hold a 1 hour or so prayer meeting online.

 Please contact us (email, text or call) for more info…

 Important Note Regarding Meeting Days:

-If we are to meet on Sundays at all, we would do a In-depth Bible Study Series on a particular book of the Holy Biblical Scriptures or a particular Topic as led by the RUACH HA KODESH as well as learn Hebrew, hold Children and Youth Activities, etc.
+If we are to meet on Sundays at all, we would d In-depth Bible Study Series/Seminars on a particular book of the Holy Biblical Scriptures or a particular Topic as led by RUACH HA KODESH as well as learn Hebrew, hold Children and Youth Activities, etc.

-We prefer to avoid taking part in Sunday worship due the revelations given by YAH through Amightywind Ministry and the late TORAH-Keeping Christian Archaeologist Ron Wyatt of how it will affect mankind during the GREAT TRIBULATION to come.
+We prefer to avoid taking part in Sunday worship due the revelations given by YAH Almighty through HIS Amightywind Ministry and the late TORAH-Keeping Christian Archaeologist Ron Wyatt detailing how participating in Sunday worship will affect mankind during the GREAT TRIBULATION to come.

 12 pm to 2 pm